CAT Exam > CAT Notes > Quantitative Aptitude (Quant) > CAT Bible: 11 Steps to Clear CAT Exam

 Next, the Ability part is also as crucial as the RC.
 You can find quick videos & notes and multiple tests to practice for each topic in the Verbal Ability course on EduRev.

-• Read as much as you can & increase your knowledge of topics: Every topper has emphasized that you should start reading newspapers and novels to prepare yourself for the RC section.
-It Increases your reading speed, retention power, and comprehension ability by reading a diverse set of topics every day.
-Read as many articles, as many editorials as you can, or the Guardian or the Washington Post.
+• Read as much as you can & increase your knowledge of topics: Every topper has emphasised that you should start reading newspapers and novels to prepare yourself for the RC section.
+It increases your reading speed, retention power, and comprehension ability by reading a diverse set of topics every day.
+Read as many articles as editorials as you can, or the Guardian or the Washington Post.
 This will also prepare you for GD's & PI's.

 • Improve your Vocabulary: Word Power Made Easy by Norman Lewis, is the go-to book to improve your vocabulary.
-It is not a book to be read but a book to work with daily to enrich your vocabulary.
-This book may or may not have a direct impact on your score for verbal ability but it will ensure that you’re well-prepared for GDs, and PI's.
-You can find some helpful videos, notes & MCQ tests on Vocabulary, here.
+It is not a book to be read but a book to work with daily to enrich your vocabulary using Word Lists.
+This book may or may not have a direct impact on your score for verbal ability, but it will ensure that you’re well-prepared for GDs, and PI's.
+You can find some helpful videos, notes & MCQ tests on Vocabulary here.

-For more information, you can also refer How to Prepare for VARC with EduRev
+For more information, you can also refer to: How to Prepare for VARC with EduRev.

 Step 3.3: How to prepare DILR (Data Interpretation & Logical Reasoning) for CAT?